Help ensure patients are ready to treat a severe low with Gvoke HypoPen® (glucagon injection)

 Pediatric Patients with Type 1 Diabetes Mellitus Plasma Glucose by Age Group Chart

-100% (30/30) of pediatric patients achieved a target glucose increase of ≥25 mg/dL.1,5
+100% (30/30) of pediatric patients achieved a target glucose increase of ≥25 mg/dL.3,7

-The most common adverse reactions in pediatric patients (N=31) were1: nausea (45%), hypoglycemia (39%), vomiting (19%), headache (7%), hyperglycemia (7%), abdominal pain (3%), injection site discomfort (3%), injection site reaction (3%), and urticaria (3%).
+The most common adverse reactions in pediatric patients (N=31) were3: nausea (45%), hypoglycemia (39%), vomiting (19%), headache (7%), hyperglycemia (7%), abdominal pain (3%), injection site discomfort (3%), injection site reaction (3%), and urticaria (3%).

-Adverse reactions occur within 12 hours.
+Adverse reactions that occurred within 12 hours.

 Gvoke HypoPen animation